bennettwarner/ipranger/README.md

 ![IPRanger Screenshot](screenshot.png)

-> Get sample hosts from CIDR ranges.
+> IPRanger gives you a representative random sample hosts from a CIDR range.
+> Intended to help when scanning every host is infeasible due to scope size.

 ## Requirements
 * Python 3.6+